 J. Buck, Therapeutic Horticulture Practitioner and participant of Cohort #1 – Spring 2022

-REFLECTIVE PRACTICE FOR REFLECTIVE PRACTITIONERS is a continuing education course designed to develop reflective processing skills.
+REFLECTIVE PRACTICE FOR REFLECTIVE PRACTITIONERS is a continuing education course designed to develop reflective thinking skills.

-This is a 28-hour course that includes 14-hours of group-based work in a Zoom virtual classroom, and 14-hours of course assignment work completed independently.
+This is a 30-hour course (over four Saturdays) that includes 16-hours of group-based work in a Zoom virtual classroom, and 14-hours of course assignment work completed independently.

-Cohorts are a minimum of four and maximum of ten participants.
+Cohorts are a minimum of four and maximum of six participants.

 Practice is an important part of this course.
-In this course participants will engage in group-based activities and complete six assignments that promote reflective thinking skills including reflective writing assignments and short presentations to the group.
+In this course participants will engage in group-based exercises and complete assignments that promote reflective thinking skills.

 The guest speaker for this course is Carla Atherton, a Horticultural Therapy Practitioner and Advanced Labyrinth Facilitator.
 She lives in Smithers, B.C. carlaatherton.ca

-The spring 2022 cohort is now accepting registration.
+The autumn 2022 cohort is now accepting registration.
 Sessions are scheduled to run over the following dates and times: